-Coca-Cola was founded in 1886.
-Today, it is the largest non-alcoholic beverage company as well as one of the largest packaged food and drink companies in the world.
-Note that Coca-Cola recently entered the hard seltzer market.
+Coca-Cola was founded 130+ years ago, in 1886, in Atlanta, Georgia.
+Today, it is the largest non-alcoholic beverage company and one of the largest packaged food and drink companies globally.
 Coca-Cola is truly a global brand with operations in over 200 countries.
 In fact, the company has about 13% volume share in developed markets and 5% volume share in developing & emerging markets.
-The company makes and sells almost every type of non-alcoholic drink included carbonated soft drinks, water, enhanced water, sports drinks, dairy, juices, teas, coffees, and energy drinks.
-The company sells its beverages through a network of company-owned, company-controlled, affiliated, or independent bottlers, distributors, wholesalers, and retailers worldwide.
-Companywide sales were $33,014 million in 2020 and $33,433 million in the LTM.

 Coca-Cola’s Dividend Safety

-That said, dividend coverage is worse after accounting for unusual items, but these vary year-to-year and are common for Coca-Cola.
-The company typically takes charges for mergers, restructuring, asset write downs, and other items.
-For example, in 2020, diluted GAAP earnings per share was $1.79 per share indicating that the dividend was just barely covered by earnings.
-However, the dividend is covered by diluted earnings in most years as seen in the chart below from TIKR*.
+That said, dividend coverage is worse after accounting for unusual items, but these vary year-to-year and are typical for Coca-Cola.
+For example, the company usually takes charges for mergers, restructuring, asset write-downs, and other items.
+However, the dividend is covered by diluted earnings in most years.

-The dividend is better covered by free cash flow but again the ratios are higher than desired.
-On a trailing basis, operating cash flow was $9,844 million in 2020 based on data from TIKR*.
-Capital expenditures were $1,177 million giving free cash flow of $8,667 million.
-The forward dividend requires about $7,241 million ($1.68 x 4,310 million shares).
-Assuming a similar FCF in 2021 as a low-end estimate, the dividend-to-FCF ratio is about 74%, which is slightly above my threshold of 70%.
+Free cash flow better covers the dividend, but the ratio is still higher than desired.
+On a trailing basis, operating cash flow was $11,018 million in 2022.
+Capital expenditures were $1,484 million giving an FCF of $9,534 million.
+The forward dividend requires about $7,958 million ($1.84 x 4,325 million shares).
+Assuming a similar FCF in 2021 as a low-end estimate, the dividend-to-FCF ratio is about 72%, slightly above our threshold value of 70%.

-That said, the cash flow required to pay the dividend has increased dramatically from $4,300 million in 2011 to $7,047 million in 2020 and about $7,241 million in 2021.
+That said, the cash flow required to pay the dividend has increased dramatically from $4,300 million in 2011 to $7,047 million in 2020 and about $9,534 million in 2022.
 The share count has fluctuated during this time but has generally trended down.
-Before current management, Coca-Cola was in the habit of issuing shares and debt and conducting large share buybacks.
-This has been greatly reduced as issuance of common stock and share repurchases have been significantly lowered.
+Before current management, Coca-Cola habitually issued shares and debt and conducted large share buybacks.
+This action has been dramatically reduced, and the issuance of common stock and share repurchases has been lowered.